dinhhung2512/Archon/README.md

   - If you wish to mine via HDPool **and use HDProxy**, do not specify `accountKey`, set `isHdpool` to `true`, and set `url` to your HDProxy URL, (eg `url: "http://localhost:60100"` if HDProxy is running on the same machine as Archon)
 - `historicalRounds` *`Unsigned 16-bit Integer`*
   - Optional.
 Default = 360
-  - Not used at the moment, but will be used later for statistics displayed in the Web UI (which is not implemented currently).
+  - **Not used at the moment**, but will be used later for statistics displayed in the Web UI (which is not implemented currently).
 - `targetDeadline` *`Unsigned 64-bit Integer`*
   - Optional.
 Default = 18446744073709551615 (u64::max) or the pool/wallet's maximum deadline, if given.
   - Set this to the desired maximum deadline.
 Any deadlines submitted to Archon for this chain which are higher than this value will not be sent upstream.
+  - Note: If used in conjunction with dynamic deadlines, the value set here will act as an **upper bound** for each calculated dynamic deadline.
 - `numericIdToPassphrase` *`HashMap<Unsigned 64-bit Integer, String>`*
   - Optional.
   - Use this if this chain is for solo mining BURST.